eunkang/PizzaGame/README.md

 # Pizza Game

-This is a simple Pizza Game which was created using programming language C.
+This is a simple Pizza Game with programming language C.

 ## Built With